- 5-Minute Article

 - Sep 20, 2019

-5 Questions All Women Need to Ask a Financial Professional
+5 Questions All Women Should Ask a Financial Professional

-Questions to help you make informed decisions about key issues and take charge of your financial future.
+Questions to help you make informed decisions and take charge of your financial future.

-- What are some financial factors that potentially impact women?
+- What are some financial factors that could potentially impact women?

 - What steps can a woman take to better prepare for retirement?